theom/cowboy_eclm/README.md

-The result is that the client always receives all the data, both for small (a few bytes) and large (MB) data sets, which is contradictory to what the browser experiences where the buffer overflow is missing.
+The result is that the client always receives all the data, both for small (a few bytes) and large (MB) data sets, which is contradictory to what the browser experiences when receiving data from Cowboy where the buffer overflow is missing.

 This probably doesn't accurately simulating the way Cowboy sends data but this at least gives us a hint that socket sends in Erlang on